espaliers - qualityplantsWe Cultivate

 1. Ecological Value

-The ecological benefits of Holm oak are often underestimated.
+The ecological value of holm oaks is still too often underestimated.

 2. Evergreen Means Minimal Leaf Drop